Childhood Laryngeal Tumors Treatment (PDQ®)–Health Professional Version

 Treatment of Childhood Laryngeal Cancer

-Squamous cell carcinoma of the larynx in children is managed in the same manner as it is in adults with carcinoma at this site, using surgery and radiation therapy.[4,5] Pediatric patients with squamous cell carcinoma of the larynx have outcomes that are similar to those reported for adult patients.[4]
+Squamous cell carcinoma of the larynx in children is managed by surgery and radiation therapy, as in adults with carcinoma at this site.[4,5] Outcomes of pediatric patients with squamous cell carcinoma of the larynx are similar to those reported for adult patients.[4]
 Laser surgery may be the initial treatment used for these lesions.
 For more information about the treatment of laryngeal cancer in adults, see Laryngeal Cancer Treatment.

 Treatment Options Under Clinical Evaluation for Childhood Laryngeal Cancer